 Best Day Tours from Paris to the Loire Castles

-The D-day landing beaches, in the region of Normandy, is one of the most memorable day trips from Paris.
+In the region of Normandy, the D-day landing beaches is one of the most memorable day trips from Paris.
 Indeed, this was the definitive battle that led to the victory of the Allies in WWII.

-Visit Caen’s Memorial Museum to learn more about the D-Day and the Second World War in general before heading to the main beaches where the Americans, Canadians, and British landed.
+Visit Caen’s Memorial Museum to know more about D-Day and the Second World War in general before heading to the main beaches where the Americans, Canadians, and British landed.
 These places are dotted with military cemeteries, memorials, and smaller museums, all well worth a stop.

-How to Visit the Normandy Landing Beaches On your Own
+Self-Guided Day Trip to the Normandy Landing Beaches

 This is a long trip with many interesting stops.
 Plan the trip in advance by reading about the D-Day and the different sites and do your D-Day Bucket List.
 We recommend renting a car to optimize your transportation times and to stop wherever you want.